danielthatcher/glyphy/README.md

 # glyphy
-Generate unicode homoglyphs for a given string using the substitutions defined at https://appcheck-ng.com/wp-content/uploads/unicode_normalization.html.
+Generate unicode homoglyphs for a given string.

 Example usage:
 ```